wkoertgen/train.oracle12.migration/FAQ.md

 But  working with that Virtualbox I saw the technical limitations, eg. tiny fontsize, slow mouse pointer because of the mouse capture, difficult mounting of shared folders, the integrated SqlDeveloper unreadable with it's very tiny fontsizes and more slower as usually, etc.
 What brought me to write my own solution was finally the circumstance, that people could learn Upgrading but not Installing.

-In this solution one can do both: study the **different installation scripts** of Oracle rainSW and creating databases and train **Upgrading**.
+In this solution one can do both: study the **different installation scripts** of Oracle SW and creating databases and one can train **Upgrading**.

 Additionally you may explore and take exercises on whatever you want, eg. compare the different **Optimizers**, which is crucial for Migrations.

 Or you may  explore the exciting **In-Memory Database** und compare the result with both Optimizers.